- All Implemented Interfaces:

 and you are calling the

-function must take into account both the "/tmp/-" and "/tmp/scratch/foo" permissions, so the effective permission is "read,write", andimplies
+then theimpliesfunction must take into account both the "/tmp/-" and "/tmp/scratch/foo" permissions, so the effective permission is "read,write", andimpliesreturns true.
+The "implies" semantics for FilePermissions are handled properly by the PermissionCollection object returned by thisnewPermissionCollectionmethod.- Overrides:

 - a new PermissionCollection object suitable for storing FilePermissions.